Telegram-Mini-Apps/telegram-apps/apps/docs/zh/packages/telegram-apps-sdk/1-x/components.md

   bb.show();
 });

-// 点击 BackButton 将其隐藏并显示 MainButton。 bb.on('click', () => {
+// Clicking the BackButton hides it and shows the MainButton. bb.on('click', () => {
   mb.show();
   bb.hide();